 Every day will vary depending on which products are available in the camp!

-In conclusion, we had a great stay at Big Berry.
+In conclusion, I had a great stay at Big Berry.
 It’s a great place to relax and rejuvenate.
-I must say that the people we met were some of the friendliest I have encountered, and it was a real pleasure to be able to test out Big Berry’s facilitates before they open next season (which is April-September 2017).
+I must say that the people we met were some of the friendliest I have encountered, and it was a real pleasure to be able to test out Big Berry’s facilitates.
 Be sure to check out Big Berry’s website for more information.